[ 2.5-minute trailer: bit.ly/ChosenthefilmTrailer ]

 Doc Films | Max Palevsky Cinema

-Many thanks to Medievalist Willemiena Otten for moderating an audience discussion with Director Abbie Reese
+Professor and Medievalist Willemiena Otten moderated an audience discussion with Director Abbie Reese.

 IRELAND PREMIERE: July 5